 Our autumn libraryA selection of poems that we think are perfect to read in autumn

 Come in my dreams, and then By day I shall be well again!
 For so the night will more than pay The hopeless longing of the day.
 Come, as thou cam'st a thousand times, A messenger from radiant climes, And smile on thy new world, and be As kind to others as to me!
 Or, as thou never cam'st in sooth, Come now, and let me dream it truth, And part my hair, and kiss my brow, And say, My love why sufferest thou?
 Come to me in my dreams, and then By day I shall be well again!
 For so the night will more than pay The hopeless longing of the day.
-Matthew Arnold (1822-1888) October 20th 1876
+Matthew Arnold (1822-1888) Near Autumn

 Wind and the robin’s note today Have heard of autumn and betray The green long reign of summer.
 The rust is falling in the leaves, September stands besides the sheaves, The new, the happy comer.
 Not sad my season of the red And russet orchards gaily spread From Cholesbury to Cooming, Nor sad when twilit valley trees Are ships becalmed on misty seas, And beetles go abooming.
 Now soon shall come the morning crowds Of starlings, soon the coloured clouds From oak and ash and willow, And soon the thorn and briar shall be Rich in their crimson livery, In scarlet and in yellow.
 Spring laughed and thrilled a million veins, And summer shone above her rains To fill September’s faring; September talks as kings who know The world’s way and superbly go In robes of wisdom’s wearing.
 John Drinkwater (1882–1937) from The Beechnut Gatherer

 All over the earth like a mantle, Golden, and green, and grey, Crimson, and scarlet, and yellow, The Autumn foliage lay.
 The sun of the Indian Summer Laughed at the bare old trees, As they shook their leafless branches In the soft autumnal breeze.
 I walked where the leaves the softest, The brightest, and goldenest lay; And I thought of a forest hill-side And an Indian Summer day, An eager, little child-face, O’er the fallen leaves that bent, As she gathered her cup of beechnuts With innocent content.
 I thought of the small brown fingers, Gleaning them one by one; With the partridge drumming near her In the forest bare and dun, And the jet-black squirrel winking His saucy jealous eye At those tiny, pilfering fingers, From his sly nook up on high.
-Pamelia Sarah Vining Yule (1825–97) The Garden
+Pamelia Sarah Vining Yule (1825–97) from The Lady of the Lake

 How vainly men themselves amaze To win the palm, the oak, or bays, And their uncessant labours see Crown’d from some single herb or tree, Whose short and narrow verged shade Does prudently their toils upbraid; While all flow’rs and all trees do close To weave the garlands of repose.
 Fair Quiet, have I found thee here, And Innocence, thy sister dear!
 Mistaken long, I sought you then In busy companies of men; Your sacred plants, if here below, Only among the plants will grow.
 Society is all but rude, To this delicious solitude.
 No white nor red was ever seen So am’rous as this lovely green.
 Fond lovers, cruel as their flame, Cut in these trees their mistress’ name; Little, alas, they know or heed How far these beauties hers exceed!
 Fair trees! wheres’e’er your barks I wound, No name shall but your own be found.
 When we have run our passion’s heat, Love hither makes his best retreat.
 The gods, that mortal beauty chase, Still in a tree did end their race: Apollo hunted Daphne so, Only that she might laurel grow; And Pan did after Syrinx speed, Not as a nymph, but for a reed.
 What wond’rous life in this I lead!
 Ripe apples drop about my head; The luscious clusters of the vine Upon my mouth do crush their wine; The nectarine and curious peach Into my hands themselves do reach; Stumbling on melons as I pass, Ensnar’d with flow’rs, I fall on grass.
 Meanwhile the mind, from pleasure less, Withdraws into its happiness; The mind, that ocean where each kind Does straight its own resemblance find, Yet it creates, transcending these, Far other worlds, and other seas; Annihilating all that’s made To a green thought in a green shade.
 Here at the fountain’s sliding foot, Or at some fruit tree’s mossy root, Casting the body’s vest aside, My soul into the boughs does glide; There like a bird it sits and sings, Then whets, and combs its silver wings; And, till prepar’d for longer flight, Waves in its plumes the various light.
 Such was that happy garden-state, While man there walk’d without a mate; After a place so pure and sweet, What other help could yet be meet!
 But ’twas beyond a mortal’s share To wander solitary there: Two paradises ’twere in one To live in paradise alone.
 How well the skillful gard’ner drew Of flow’rs and herbs this dial new, Where from above the milder sun Does through a fragrant zodiac run; And as it works, th’ industrious bee Computes its time as well as we.
 How could such sweet and wholesome hours Be reckon’d but with herbs and flow’rs!
 Andrew Marvell (1621-1678) The Homecoming of the Sheep